iffathanafiah/CTF-WriteUp/README.md

 uid=1337(elitemi24) gid=1337(n3wbees) groups=1337(n3wbees)

 Welcome to elitemi24's CTF Writeup Zone
-Currently focused on Web Exploitation🕸️ and interested in Cryptography🔑
+Currently focused on Web Exploitation🕸️ but also interested in Cryptography🔑 and Boot2Root⚔️
 ```

 &thinsp;